 Don’t just tell yourself that you’ll study hard for an upcoming test.

-Instead, create a study plan where you list what you’ll do to prepare for the test.
+I recommend that you create a study plan where you list specifically what you’ll do to prepare for the test.
 Create a rough timeline to go along with the plan as well.

 35. Put a clock on your study table

 Students often lose track of time while they’re studying or doing their homework.